As an authorized Red Hat IT training company, we continue to share information and tips on Red Hat trainings

 .
 Much has been said about these technologies and the impact they will have on the telecommunications services of tomorrow.
 But it’s when they’re talked about together—as part of the broader digital transformation of service provider networks and business models—that things really get interesting.
 It’s a story that may impact every corner of the telecommunications ecosystem, from mobile network operators (MNOs), traditional service providers, and cable network operators to cellular tower companies, data center operators, managed services providers, and vendors.

-Originally tapped for its tremendous speed and bandwidth and the cool applications 5G can enable—high band, low latency applications such as autonomous vehicles, immersive virtual reality
+Originally tapped for its tremendous speed and bandwidth and the cool applications 5G can enable—high band, low latency applications such as autonomous vehicles, immersice virtual reality and remote-controlled robots

 —the latest generation of cellular mobile communications is now being considered as a connecting fabric for several computing trends.
 For users, both consumer and enterprise, it may mean more applications and better quality of experience (QoE).
 And for operators, it might be the impetus they needed to embrace SDN, virtualization